Yldrmceyy/JavaScript-Projects/PasswordGenerator/README.md

 A simple web application that generates a random password with a mix of uppercase letters, lowercase letters, numbers, and symbols.

+You can try the live demo of the Random Password Generator project [here](https://random-passwordgenerate.netlify.app/).

 ![Password Generator Screenshot](./ss.jpg)

 ## Features